 Software for some of the newer SEI messages became available as of the meeting of 2019-10 (fisheye and annotated regions).

+The 4th edition FDIS and FDAM were being consolidated by the ISO Central Secretariat as a single FDIS for ballot

-CDAM 2 ballot for shutter interval SEI message had just closed [cleanup]
+The CDAM 2 ballot for the shutter interval SEI message had just closed on 17 April with no comments and no negative votes

 Issuing a new edition of software and conformance testing may also be possible.